 Publication Ethics & Malpractice Statement

 International Journal Research on Metaverse is a peer-reviewed open-access journal.
-This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer, and the publisher (CICESE Research Center, Mexico; Instituto Politécnico do Cávado e do Ave, Portugal, and Bright Publisher).
+This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer, and the publisher (Department of Information Management, National Kaohsiung University of Science and Technology, Taiwan, and Bright Publisher).
 This statement is based on the previous COPE’s Code of Conduct and Best Practice Guidelines for Journal Editors and the current COPE's Core Practices.

 Ethical Guideline for Journal Publication